Department of Ecology

 Grade Requirements

-To graduate with a B.S. in Biological Sciences, students must earn a grade of "C-" or better for every course required for the specific option (Conservation Biology and Ecology, Fish and Wildlife Ecology and Management, Organismal Biology, and Biology Teaching), including courses taken to fulfill required biology elective credits, all required courses in non-biology rubrics, and all upper division courses.
+To graduate with a B.S. in Biological Sciences, students must earn a grade of "C-" or better for every course required for the specific option (Conservation Biology and Ecology, Fish and Wildlife Ecology and Management, and Organismal Biology), including courses taken to fulfill required biology elective credits, all required courses in non-biology rubrics, and all upper division courses.
+Students enrolled in the Biology-Teaching option will need to earn a grade of "C" or better in order to qualify for the Teacher Education Program.

 Undergraduate Programs